ipfs-force-community/sophon-messager/docs/en/getting-started.md

-# How to use venus messager
+# How to use sophon messager

 messager is a component used to manage local messages, with the purpose of saving address messages, managing message status, and controlling the frequency of push messages.